flycheck/flycheck/doc/manual/extending.rst

    :samp:`:fringe-bitmap {bitmap}`
       A fringe bitmap to use for fringe indicators for `level` as symbol.

-      @xref{Fringe Bitmaps, , ,elisp}, for a list of built-in fringe bitmaps, and instructions on how to define new bitmaps.
+      See `Fringe Bitmaps`_ for a list of built-in fringe bitmaps, and instructions on how to define new bitmaps.

+.. _Overlay properties: info:elisp#Overlay-properties
+.. _Fringe Bitmaps: info:elisp#Fringe-Bitmaps

 .. _error-parsers: